tanmaytirpankar/alive2/ARM-TODO.md

 # ARM-TV TODO

+- stop using instrs_64 and friends, just use the register numbers in the instructions to get the correct-sized operands
 - support modules that contain more than one function
   - should be easy, just requires some refactoring to separate per-module code (such as processing global variables) from